 Patents, click on any image to see larger image!

-This pencil sharpener is exceptional in every way; it is a unique design based on three patents issued to Samuel Forrester of Allegheny City, Pennsylvania.
+This antique, historic pencil sharpener is exceptional in every way; it is a unique design based on three patents issued to Samuel Forrester of Allegheny City, Pennsylvania.
 S. Forrester filed three patents for a pencil sharpener between May 12, 1884, and August 27, 1885.
 He also filed for a forth patent in 1908, the first patent for a foot-powered pencil sharpener.

-The pencil sharpener has a stationary, precision ground bed, with two tracks, on which a carriage travels back and forth, like a carriage on a metal lathe.
+This early pencil sharpener has a stationary, precision ground bed, with two tracks, on which the carriage travels back and forth, like a carriage on a metal lathe.
 The carriage has a slanted brass sheath attached, into which the pencil is inserted.
-At the end of the sheath is a knurled knob to adjust the leather cord's position, see picture # xx.The sheath has a hole to oil the sheath, see pictures 8 and 9.The sheath has at its end towards the file a brass chuck to hold or grab the pencil, not unlike you would find on a drill, see pictures 10-12.
+At the end of the sheath is a knurled knob to adjust the leather cord's position, see picture 9.The sheath has a hole to oil the sheath, see pictures 8 and 9.The sheath has at its end towards the file a brass chuck to hold or grab the pencil, not unlike you would find on a drill, see pictures 10-12.
 Picture 12 shows the threaded nut or sleeve removed from the three jaws holding the pencil.
-The sheath has a grove with five turns to accommodate the cord or strap, right now a thin leather cord is mounted.
+The sheath has a grove with five turns to accommodate the leather cord or strap.
 This cord is attached with a knot through holes on either end of the pencil sharpener.
-The arm on the left side, side with one leg, is removable to allow the carriage to be slid onto the two tracks of the bed.
+The arm on the left side, the side with one leg, is removable to allow the carriage to be slid onto the two tracks of the bed, see picture 21.
 The carriage has two set screws on the bottom to adjust the vertical play between the carriage and the bed, see picture 20.
 There is also a provision to adjust the horizontal play between the carriage and the front track of the bed, see picture 17; the screw is located underneath the flap which covers the spot where the pencil is being sharpened.
 The frame of the pencil sharpener has two legs on the right hand side and one leg on the left hand side to fasten the pencil sharpener to a table or a wooden board.
 The front is where you would stand in order to read the writing cast into the cast iron frame of the pencil sharpener, see picture 21.
-The two pulleys directing the leather strap would therefore be located on the back of the pencil sharpener.
-The file which does the sharpening is interchangeable and has different provisions to hold it in place and to adjust its exact location, see pictures 13 and 22.
+The two pulleys directing the leather strap would therefore be located on the back side of the pencil sharpener.
+The steel file which does the sharpening is interchangeable and has different provisions to hold it in place and to adjust its exact location, see pictures 13 and 22.
+There are nine screws in total which need adjusting to guarantee proper functioning of this pencil sharpener!

 Condition: